By-laws of General Interest

 Watering of existing vegetation shall be done within the authorized time period.

 A permit is required for the watering of new vegetation.
-There is no charge for the permit, but a $20 fee applies for any re-issue or modification.
+The fee for a permit is $20.

 Disposal of flammable and explosive materials in curbside bins is prohibited.
 Not only is it harmful to the environment, it also poses a real safety hazard.
 The 20-litre barbecue tanks, and even the small propane canisters used in camping, can be a fire hazard.
 The Ecocentre is the safest place for disposing of them.

-Licences are required for all dogs and cats, at a cost of $15 each.
-They can be purchased at City Hall or when an inspector comes to your home.
+Licenses are required for all dogs and cats.
+They can be purchased on the online registration platform or from the permits and inspection division.
+Licenses cost $10 for cats and $15 for dogs.
 There is a $5 charge for replacement of a lost medallion.

 When a dog or cat is outside the dwelling occupied by its owner, it shall be held on a leash no more than 2 m long, or kept within the property by means of a tether, fence or other device.